2020 COMMENCEMENT WILL BE HELD ON MONDAY, JUNE 15, 2020.

 All family members and friends are welcome to attend the ceremony.
 There is no limit on the number of guests, however tickets are required for the General University Ceremony.
 There will be plenty of seats available at the History departmental ceremony – guests will be seated on a first-come, first-served basis.

 What do I need to do for graduation?

 - Purchase/rent your regalia from the UO Duck Store.
-You can shop for regalia at the UO Duck Store during the Grad Fair (April 9-12) or purchase regalia online (UO Duck Store) starting on April 9.
+You can shop for regalia at the UO Duck Store during the Grad Fair (April) or purchase regalia online (UO Duck Store) starting in April.

 I applied to graduate in DuckWeb.
 Is there anything else I need to do to apply?

 No. Once you have applied to graduate in DuckWeb, your name and information will automatically be included in the History departmental ceremony program.
 (However, you do need to order your graduation regalia).